 Why PhD students are often the best peer reviewers

 The first time you will receive an email with the subject “Invitation to Review for the Journal of…” is very exciting.
 At the same time, your imposter syndrome might kick in.
 Am I good enough?
 I am not an expert in this field.
 Who am I to criticize a potentially well-established scholar?

 Journals, however, depend on so-called peer reviews.
 And journal editors know that PhD students often are the best reviewers.
 They take the task seriously.
 And they put a considerable amount of work into a review.
 Additionally, article reviews on your academic CVs are an advantage.
 It displays academic involvement and expertise.
 But let’s start from the beginning.

 How to become a peer reviewer for an academic journal

-Second, networks are incredibly important.
-Many PhD supervisors sit on editorial boards of journals.
-Or they for sure know people who are journal editors.
+Another strategy is to leverage your network, particularly your PhD supervisors.
+Many sit on editorial boards of journals or know people who are journal editors.
 Let them know that you are interested in reviewing a paper and they might be able to make it happen.

 Receiving and accepting/rejecting an article review request